SadieDragon/TPR-Hints-Tool/log.md

         - All of this could be done in one sweep under a try-except, but I wanna reduce nesting, and clean up the flow a lil bit.
             - I may also handle "None" returns differently in the future, so I want to have that flexibility available to me.
         - Loop through the data tab names (the constant in ``hints/utils/constants/tab_names.py``)
-            - Have the try-except to look for ``tab_contents``
+            - Have the try-except to look for ``tab_widgets``
-                - As this is strucutured into a class, I can set the contents of the tab into a local placeholder variable (``tab_contents``), instead of needing to pass it in and out of different functions.
+                - As this is strucutured into a class, I can set the contents of the tab into a local placeholder variable (``tab_widgets``), instead of needing to pass it in and out of different functions.
                     - This is being done for more flexible coding: Instead of assuming that the widget we're looking for is precisely at ``x`` index and is precisely ``y`` widget, look for the widget type (which can later be changed) in the list of widgets, so I can call the handling for that widget type separately.
                 - Try to get the tab.
-                    - If success, set ``tab_contents`` to the children of the frame that is the tab
+                    - If success, set ``tab_widgets`` to the children of the frame that is the tab
                     - If failure, the tab was closed, so move to the next tab.

             - The ``contains_widget`` function also saves the target widget when found, to reduce repeated searching.